BhagyaLakshmi-dev/MarginManagement/README.md

 			- term_ccy = "*" => matched to any input "termCcy"
 			- trader_tier = 0 => matched to any input "traderTier"
 			- "amount" must be within range of from_amount and to_amount, if from_amount = to_amount = 0 => matched to any input "amount"

+- Give instruction using postman on how to use the API.
+(Bonus)

+For uploading CSV 1.
+POST MAPPING :: http://localhost:8080/upload
+	> Under body tab.
+Select form-data.
+Give file as key and browse CSV from computer.

+For downloading CSV 2.
+GET MAPPING :: http://localhost:8080/download

+For finding the data from Margin 3.
+POST MAPPING :: http://localhost:8080/find
+	payload:: {
+    "instruction": "*",
+    "baseCcy": "USD",
+    "termCcy": "SGD",
+    "traderTier": 170,
+    "amount": 50000
+}